Lindsell Train: History

 In 2021, LTI had its worst relative investment performance where it returned 5.6% compared to the MSCI World Index of 10.2%.
 This was due to it investing in consumer groups which lagged behind the performance of technology stocks.
 LTI suffered from outflows of £743 million.
 LTL that year only had £152 million of inflows while in the previous three years, it had inflows of over £2 billion each.

 In May 2023, Hargreaves Lansdown raised concerns over LTL's risk management process stating it was not sufficiently assessing its investments decisions.
 There were concerns it lacked a robust investment risk framework that would provide strong independent oversight over the investment team.
 In response LTL claimed it had a clearly defined framework and also had a risk and compliance committee that would oversee risk.
 It also stated it had recently hired an executive to focus on risk monitoring.

 In September 2023, it was reported that according to LTL's 2023 annual report, founders Lindsell and Train paid themselves and their spouses £35.5 million in dividends.
 This was despite the LTL funds underperforming the benchmark in recent years.

 In late 2024, LTL reduced its ownership stake in Manchester United F.C. by 20%.
 The underperformance of the fund led to £2.6 billion of withdrawals in 2024.

 In May 2025, the company reported revenues of £69.1 million for the financial year ending in January 2025, with pre-tax profits of £49.2 million.
 In the same year, the company paid £32.3 million in dividends to its shareholders.

 Operations

 LTL takes a buy and hold approach to investing which involves selecting an only few stocks to invest in and holding them for a long period.
 Portfolio turnover and trades performed are low as a result.
-The approach has drawn comparisons to Warren Buffett.
-In addition LTL has a small team to avoid excessive bureaucracy.
 Companies it tends to invest in are established ones that have existing loyal customer bases such as Burberry, Nintendo and Diageo.

 Lindsell Train is current manager of the Finsbury Growth & Income Trust.

 As of May 2025, the company employs 30 people.